Pan-Indianism: Red Power movement

 The Red Power movement is the activist movement that came to prominence in the 1960s.
 It was the Civil Rights Movement of the American Indian.
 One of the key events in the Red Power movement was the Occupation of Alcatraz.
-The occupation started on 20 November 1969 with 79 Indians disembarking on Alcatraz Island in the San Francisco Bay, and ended 19 months and 9 days later on 11 June 1971.
+The occupation started on 20 November 1969 with 79 Indians disembarking on Alcatraz Island in the San Francisco Bay and ended 19 months and 9 days later on 11 June 1971.
 The group placed demands, which consisted of the deed to Alcatraz and funding to establish a university and a cultural center.
 These demands were rejected, but the event received considerable media attention.

-Throughout the 1960s, the battle to regain fishing rights that had been previously guaranteed in treaties during the mid-nineteenth century but later restricted after WWII for conservation purposes, continued in the northwestern United States.

-A series of fish-ins occurred, as well as protests in Olympia, Washington.
+Throughout the 1960s, the battle to regain fishing rights that had been previously guaranteed in treaties during the mid-nineteenth century but later restricted after WWII for conservation purposes, continued in the northwestern United States.A series of fish-ins and protests occurred in Olympia, Washington.
 The National Indian Youth Council spearheaded the campaign.
-Marlon Brando joined the fish-in effort and was arrested along with Episcopal minister John Yaryan on 2 March 1964 during a NIYC fish-in on the Puyallup River.
+Marlon Brando joined the fish-in effort and was arrested along with Episcopal minister John Yaryan on 2 March 1964, during a NIYC fish-in on the Puyallup River.
 Over the course of the fish-in efforts, over 45 tribes came together to support and help.
 For this reason, Clyde Warrior, a leader of the NIYC, considered the fish-in protests to be "the beginning of a new era in the history of American Indians" and other members of the NIYC considered the protesting to be "the greatest Indian victory of modern day."

 In August 1970 and in June 1971, two separate occupations of Mount Rushmore occurred.
 These were efforts to reclaim the Black Hills and to insist that the Fort Laramie Treaty of 1868 be honored and recognized by the United States of America.

 In November 1972, the Trail of Broken Treaties Caravan occurred.
 This involved the American Indian Movement, the National Indian Brotherhood (a Canadian organization), the Native American Rights Fund, the National Indian Youth Council, the National American Indian Council, the National Council on Indian Work, National Indian Leadership Training, and the American Indian Committee on Alcohol and Drug Abuse.
 The cross-country caravan eventually converged on Washington D.C. where the organizations demonstrated for six days.
 Eventually, a group took over the Bureau of Indian Affairs.
 Many public documents where destroyed during the takeover.

 A more violent demonstration began in February 1973, when members of the American Indian Movement and the Oglala Sioux occupied the site of the Wounded Knee Massacre of 1890 located in the Pine Ridge Reservation in South Dakota.
 This siege ended after 71 days with the surrender of the AIM group.
 Two Indians, Frank Clearwater and Buddy Lamont, were killed; one federal marshal was injured.